jimon/fgdesignpatterns21/markdown/04_observer.md

 ## Systems user interfaces

 How UI get changes and react to them is a highly flourishing part of programming.
-They literally tried anything and everything: events, message queues, property binding, reactive programming as in MVC, functional reactive programming, actor based, etc.
+They literally tried anything and everything: events, message queues, property binding, reactive programming (as in MVC, etc), functional reactive programming, actor based, etc.

 In more modern times.
-As HTML DOM is also stateful, this influenced modern web development industry: React/Angular/Vue/etc are in part solving transition between events and statefulness.
+As HTML DOM is also stateful, this influenced modern web development industry: React/Angular/Vue/etc are in part solving transition between events and statefulness (virtual DOM diffing is one of the ways there).

 UI in game development also took a different turn, dropping encapsulating widgets all-together.
 Classic UI is called retained mode UI, while this approach is called immediate UI.
 IMGUI is one such example of immediate UI: